Table of Contents[Hide][Show]

 The following tests are for the older iPods, 1G to 4G.
 If you have a newer iPod (iPod Photo, iPod Nano, iPod Video, iPod Mini), then please scroll to the bottom of this page for a different set of tests.

-After your older iPod successfully restarts, you can now run the following tests.
+After your older iPod successfully restarts, you can now run the following iPod diagnostics.
 Navigate the list of tests using “REW” and “FFW.”
 The scroll wheel will not function while in diagnostic mode.

 - A. 5 IN 1: This runs the following five tests at once (J through N as listed below): LCM, SDRAM, RTC, FLASH/CHECKSUM, and FIREWIRE/FW ID.
-These tests check every from your backlight to your USB port.
+These tests check everything from the backlight to your USB port.
 If you have a 3G iPod, at the end of the test, your buttons will now play a series of sound effects.

 - B. RESET: Can your iPod reset?
 Run this test and find out.
 This test will exit the diagnostic mode iPod screen.
 If you want to run additional tests, then you will need to start over.